Your surgeon or one of the surgical team members will complete a questionnaire to determine if additional testing is needed prior to your surgery.

 While you are in the perioperative area, you may be asked several times to state your name and what type of surgery you are having.
 Do not be alarmed by this.
 It is our way of ensuring your safety.

 Before you are transported to the operating room, a member of the surgical team privileged to perform your surgery may mark your surgical site with an indelible marker.
 This is part of our safety policy - to verify that we have the correct site/limb.
 During the pre-operative process, there may be other items that we routinely check before going to the operating room, such as (but not limited to) informed consent, current history and physical, an anesthesia assessment, availability of x-rays, blood products (when indicated), and specific implants.
 All of these measures are in place to help keep you safe.

 One or two of your family members or friends may stay with you until you go into surgery.
 Parents of pediatric patients will remain with their child until they enter the operating room.
 We strongly suggest young children stay at home due to long waiting periods.
-The surgical lounges are equipped with televisions, magazines, lockers, free coffee, hot chocolate and water.
+The surgical lounges are equipped with televisions, magazines, and free lockers.
 Family members may wish to bring a book, pillow, blanket or other materials from home to help pass the time.
 Please be mindful that hospital linens are for patient use only.
 Bringing a sweater or jacket is recommended as rooms can be cool.